 Like the mDSD, the D14 has a Sabre32 ES9018K2M packed inside capable of decoding up to 32bit/384kHz PCM and native DSD256.
 So far so good for the Q1 Mark II in terms of decoding competitiveness.
 Score draw.

-Both have a line out, both can charge via USB, both can operate on OTG, lightning to iOS as well as connect with computers for USB-DAC duties.
+Both have a line out, both can charge via USB, both can operate on OTG, lightning to iOS as well, and connect with computers for USB-DAC duties.
 The D14 though has SPDIF input so it can accept a wider range of sources such as AK DAPs than possible with the Q1.
 Away team advantage.

 The D14 will give you above 20 hours as an amp and around 10-13 hours using the DAC which is broadly in line with the Q1 Mark II’s smaller battery’s performance.
 Split decision.